Differential item functioning via robust scaling: The R-DIF Procedure

 is a lower bound on the variance of $\tilde \theta$. \\ Part \emph{(b):} $\sqrt n\, T_i \overset{d}{\rightarrow} N(0, 1)$ with

 \end{theorem}

 The proof is given in the Appendix.
 Part (a) describes the asymptotic distribution of the estimated scaling parameter $\tilde \theta$, under the joint null hypothesis that no items exhibit DIF.
+In particular, it shows that setting $s_i = \text{var}(Y_i)$ ensures that the resulting estimator $\tilde \theta$ is asymptotically efficient in the absence of DIF.
+This may seem counterintuitive in light of well-known results about the relative inefficiency of robust estimators \cite[e.g.,][chap.
+6]{Huber2009}.
+However, past results use asymptotics in $m$, which do not feature in the current approach.
+In the present case, the intuition is as follows.
+As $n \rightarrow \infty$, the null distribution of $Y_i$ becomes increasingly concentrated around $\theta_0$ for each $i = 1, \dots, m$.
+Thus, in the limit, the loss function $\psi$ influences the null distribution of $Y_i$ only via the constant $\psi'(0)$ (see A3), and this constant cancels out when computing the variance of $\tilde \theta$ (see Equation \e{w1}).

-In particular, it shows that setting $s_i = \text{var}(Y_i)$ ensures that the resulting estimate of $\tilde \theta$ is asymptotically efficient in the absence of DIF.
-Part (b) of the theorem provides a simple Wald test of DIF for a relatively wide class of M-estimators of $\theta$.
-In particular, it shows that a robust test will require robust estimates of both $\theta$ and $\text{var}(Y_i)$, $i = 1, \dots, m$.
-However, as noted in connection with Equation \e{tau}, these are one and the same problem since $\text{var}(Y_i) = \tau_i(\theta)$ depends only on $\theta$ and covariance matrix of the item parameter estimates.
-Thus, combining part (b) of the theorem with Equation \e{tau} shows that a robust test of DIF requires only a robust estimate of $\theta$.
-The follow section addresses how to obtain such an estimate.
+Part (b) of the theorem provides a Wald test of DIF for a relatively wide class of M-estimators of $\theta$.
+The result shows that a robust test will require robust estimates of both $\theta$ and $\text{var}(Y_i)$, $i = 1, \dots, m$.
+However, as noted in connection with Equation \e{tau}, these are one and the same problem.
+In particular, under the null hypothesis of no DIF on item $i$, $\text{var}(Y_i) = \tau_i(\theta)$ depends only on $\theta$ and the covariance matrix of the item's parameter estimates.
+Thus, a robust test of DIF requires only a robust estimate of $\theta$.
+The following section addresses how to obtain such an estimate.

 A final remark concerns the non-null distributions of $\tilde\theta$ and $Y_i - \tilde\theta$.
-The Appendix shows that these distributions depend on $\psi$ as well as the non-null variance of $Y_i$.
+The Appendix shows that both the mean and variance of these distributions depend directly on $\psi$.
 The study of these distributions presents interesting possibilities for future research, but will not be addressed in this paper.
 The simulation studies presented below provide some empirical examples of the statistical power of the R-DIF procedure.